Q&A: Nursing Considerations From Immune Cell Effector Therapy Experts

 As T-cell engager therapies expand beyond hematologic malignancies into solid tumors, oncology nurses and advanced practice providers (APPs) remain essential to navigating an evolving spectrum of immune-related toxicities, according to presenters at the 2025 Immune Cell Effector Therapies (ICE-T) Conference.

-Daniel Carrizosa, MD, MS, who practices at Atrium Health Levine Cancer Institute (Thoracic-Pulmonary), and is an associate professor of cancer medicine at Wake Forrest University School of Medicine, both in Charlotte, North Carolina, emphasized that the emergence of bispecific T-cell engagers (BiTE) like tarlatamab (Imdelltra) in lung cancers, adverse effects (AEs) not typically associated with solid tumors such as immune effector cell–associated neurotoxicity syndrome (ICANS) and cytokine release syndrome (CRS) can occur.
+Daniel Carrizosa, MD, MS, who practices at Atrium Health Levine Cancer Institute (Thoracic-Pulmonary) and is an associate professor of cancer medicine at Wake Forest University School of Medicine, both in Charlotte, North Carolina, emphasized that with the emergence of bispecific T-cell engagers (BiTE), such as

 Nausheen Ahmed, MD, an associate professor of hematologic malignancies and cellular therapeutics at the University of Kansas Medical Center in Kansas City, Kansas, pointed out that nurses and APPs treating patients receiving immune effector cell therapies should be mindful to support patients by creating a normal environment, such as providing cues that help the patient retain a circadian rhythm or sense of day and night.

 Make sure that the patient has as normal of an environment as possible.
-If they’re admitted inpatient, have their ear hearing aids in place, very simple things like that, and cues that help the patient maintain a normal sense of day and night.
-Those things will help to prevent the delirium aspect of it, especially in older patients that may be in admitted inpatient or getting steroids.
-This will help to balance that.
+If they’re an admitted inpatient, have their hearing aids in place, very simple things like that, and cues that help the patient maintain a normal sense of day and night.
+Those things will help to prevent the delirium aspect of it, especially in

 This transcript has been edited for clarity and conciseness.